Louth, New South Wales

-The community has a pub (which serves as a cafe and store), school, tennis club and turf club.

 The town was established in 1859 when Thomas Andrew Mathews, an Irish immigrant from County Louth, built a pub to serve the passing trade along the then busy Darling River.
 At one stage the town grew to have three hotels, a cordial factory, three bakeries, two butchers, a post office, three churches, a Chinese garden, a general store and a police station.
 The post office still remains and has been beautifully restored.

 When T.A.
 Mathew's first wife, Mary Mathews, died in 1886, he had a unique headstone built that is now an Australian National Monument.
 At dusk each night, the cross reflects the setting sun across the town acting as a beacon of light that on the anniversary of her death lights up the doorstep of where her family home once stood.

 In 1888 the first mechanised shearing of sheep, in the world, took place at Sir Samuel McCaughey's Dunlop Station, a property located within the Louth district.